osaosemwen/containerdeployments/readme.md

 you would have a display similar to that shown below:

 ![mikepractceweb](https://user-images.githubusercontent.com/17884787/38653621-a4ac5918-3dd9-11e8-9aa1-0b6e5e92a2de.png)
-you can practically test this first run ``` $ docker container ls -a ``` this list all active containers including the 7 created on the docker swarm.
-Copy, Stop and kill one of the images
+you can practically test this first run ``` $ docker container ls -a ``` this lists all active containers including the 7 created on the docker swarm.
+Copy, Stop, kill and remove one of the images ID using the following lines:

 - ``` $ docker container stop imageid           # This stops the specified container ```
 - ``` $ docker container kill imageid           # Forces shutdown of the specified container ```
 - ``` $ docker container rm imageid             # Remove specified container from this machine ```

 The swarm will auto-configure a new container so as to maintain 7 containers in the swarm.
+#### Clean-up
+Next clean up this deployment by:
+- ``` $ docker stack rm mikedockerspractice  # This removes all 7 container deployed on the swarm ```
+- ``` $ docker swarm leave --force  # This forces the swarm to be destroyed or vacate all VMs. ```
+- ``` $ docker container ls ``` # to check for list of containers as well as confirm the dissolution of the swarm.